 Roses Travel Guide

-The largest holiday resort town on the north of the Costa Brava is the busy, crowded port of Roses, thought to have been founded by the ancient Greeks but sporting few remnants today of its long history besides a crumbling citadel and sections of city wall.
-Instead the harbour town, where once a handful of British sailors repulsed an attack by Napoleon, is now a mass of typical high-rise resort developments, rising in tiers from a busy harbour and a few miles of man-made sandy beach, abuzz with holidaymakers indulging in all kinds of water sports.
-There is an aquatic park, go-karts, numerous take-away and fast food restaurants, scuba centres, cruises from the harbour and many more tourist amenities.
+The largest holiday resort town on the north of the Costa Brava is the busy, crowded port of Roses.
+Thought to have been founded by the ancient Greeks, it has retained few remnants of its long history besides a crumbling citadel and sections of city wall.
+Instead the harbour town, where once a handful of British sailors repulsed an attack by Napoleon, is now a mass of typical high-rise resort developments, which rise in tiers from a busy harbour and a few miles of man-made sandy beach that are abuzz with holidaymakers indulging in all kinds of water sports.
+Visitors will find an aquatic park, go-karts, numerous fast food restaurants, scuba centres, cruises from the harbour and many more tourist amenities.
 The town is the only beach resort in the region that faces west, making it famous for its sunsets over the Gulf of Roses.
 Roses is a large and popular resort with an energetic nightlife, some good restaurants and many beautiful beaches nearby.
-It is suitable for relaxed family holidays and popular with the 18 to 30 age group in search of sun, sand and a party.
+It's suitable for relaxed family holidays and popular with the 18 to 30 age group in search of sun, sand and a party.

 Shopping